Use Traffic Forwarding Rules with Service Connections

 - In theTarget Service Connections for Traffic Forwardingarea,Adda group and give it aGroup Name.

 - AddaTargetfor the traffic, specifying theService Connectionto use with the target and clickOK.You can specify multiple service connections for a single target as long as they are in different locations; however, Prisma Access allows only one service connection location per target.
 If you specify multiple targets, Prisma Access forwards traffic to the service connection with the shortest path.

 - Choose whether this connection is on your organization’s network.

 - SelectDedicated for PBF Onlyif you are deploying this service connection for a device that is not on your organization’s network (for example, a cloud-based device).
-Prisma Access uses this service connection for PBF traffic only.SelectingDedicated for PBF Onlycauses the zone for all service connections to change from Trust to Untrust.
-Check your zone mapping and security policies to make sure that your network reflects this change.
+Prisma Access uses this service connection for PBF traffic only.SelectingDedicated for PBF Onlycauses the following changes to your deployment:

 - DeselectDedicated for PBF Onlyif the device is on your organization’s network.
 You can then process internal network traffic on this service connection as well as forwarded traffic.